kappter/benfordlaw/README.markdown

 # Benford's Law Analyzer Web App

 ## Overview
-This web application allows users to analyze text files (`.txt`) or images (`.png`, `.jpg`) containing numbers to check if the distribution of first digits (1-9) follows **Benford's Law**.
-It provides a live tally of first digits in a bar chart, a progress bar, and a final analysis to detect potential anomalies, which could indicate data manipulation or fraud.
-The app uses Tesseract.js for Optical Character Recognition (OCR) to extract text from images, making it versatile for analyzing scanned documents or screenshots.
+This web application analyzes text files (`.txt`) or images (`.png`, `.jpg`) to check if the distribution of first digits (1-9) follows **Benford's Law**, which can indicate data authenticity or potential manipulation.
+It supports two modes:
+- **Text Analysis**: Uses Optical Character Recognition (OCR) via Tesseract.js to extract numbers from images (e.g., receipts, invoices) or processes text files directly.
+- **Raw Image Analysis**: Extracts Discrete Cosine Transform (DCT) coefficients from JPEG images to detect synthetic images (e.g., GAN-generated).
+Client-side analysis is limited; server-side processing is recommended for robust results.

+The app provides a live bar chart (via Chart.js), a progress bar, a results table, and a statistical analysis using a chi-squared test to detect anomalies, which could suggest data manipulation or synthetic images.

 ## What is Benford's Law?
-Benford's Law, also known as the First-Digit Law, states that in many naturally occurring datasets (e.g., financial records, population numbers, scientific data), the leading digits of numbers are not uniformly distributed.
-Instead, smaller digits (especially 1) appear more frequently than larger ones.
-The expected probabilities for first digits 1-9 are approximately:
+Benford's Law states that in many naturally occurring datasets (e.g., financial records, image DCT coefficients), the leading digits of numbers follow a non-uniform distribution:
 - 1: 30.1%
 - 2: 17.6%
 - 3: 12.5%